The Menopause and Perimenopause Conversation Belongs in the Workplace

 Perimenopause and menopause affect a significant portion of the workforce.

-The Menopause At Work Initiative exists to change that.
+Menopause At Work exists to change that.

 Most organizations know this conversation needs to happen.
 Very few know how to begin it.
 And the people who want to move things forward often don't have the language, the framework, or the organizational backing to do it yet.